Differentially Private Methods for Compositional Data: Methods

 \subsection{Bayesian methods}

-Under the Bayesian paradigm, inferences rely on the posterior distribution of $\boldsymbol{\alpha}$ conditional on the available information.
+Under the Bayesian paradigm, inferences rely on the posterior distribution of $\boldsymbol{\alpha}$.
 Due to privacy constraints, we assume that the only available information is $S_L(\boldsymbol{D},a)$, the DP version of the sufficient statistic.

 To use model (\ref{eq:BayesModel}), we need to treat either $\boldsymbol{D}$ or $S_0(\boldsymbol{D},a)$ as an unknown quantity and account for the noise added to it to define $S_L(\boldsymbol{D},a)$.
 As a result, an adequate inferential strategy must use the joint distribution of $(\boldsymbol{\alpha}, S_0(\boldsymbol{D},a))$ or $(\boldsymbol{\alpha}, \boldsymbol{D})$ conditional on $S_L(\boldsymbol{D},a)$, which is given by